NarubyRiverlione/GridSim/docs/UISpecification.md

 - **While Dragging**: Component follows cursor with snap-to-grid
 - **Collision Check**: Every grid position checked for existing components
+- **Collision Check**: Intended to check every grid position for existing components; current checks are basic and may miss some overlap cases
-- **Invalid Drop**: If released on occupied position, component snaps back to original location
+- **Invalid Drop (intended)**: If released on occupied position, component should snap back to original location (or block placement).
+This behavior is not fully enforced in all cases yet.
-- **Valid Drop**: Component snaps to new grid position
+- **Valid Drop**: Component snaps to new grid position and position persists (implemented)

 ### Line Crossing Rules (Phase 0 - Visual Only)